nashville-software-school/bangazon-inc/book-1-orientation/chapters/INTERFACES_INTRO.md

 An interface in C# is a construct that you define for classes to implement.
 Think of it as a contract for a class.
 If a class implements an interface, then it must define a method, property, or event for each one defined in the interface.

+You use interfaces to provide much more flexibility to your project to work with disparate types.
+Here's an example.

+You work for a company that sells all kinds of motorized vehicles.

+1. Scooter
+1. Car
+1. Jetski
+1. RV
+1. Motorcycle
+1. Boat
+1. Truck

+Now, all of these types of things have some attributes and behaviors in common.

+* They all have an engine
+* They all use gas
+* They all carry one, or more, passenger
+* They all move
+* They all have a gas tank
+* They all accelerate in any direction

 ## Resources

 * [Interface-based programming](https://en.wikipedia.org/wiki/Interface-based_programming)